 This means that a Plan G with a premium of no more than $19.00 per month more than a Plan F option could actually serve as a better value, provided you meet the entire Part B deductible.

 Important: Plan F is not available to new Medicare beneficiaries who became eligible for Medicare on or after January 1, 2020.
 If you already had Medicare before that date, you can still enroll in Plan F if the plan is available in your area.

-There are three different age-related pricing models that Medicare Supplement Insurance companies use to determine their Medigap plan rates in 2021-2022.
+Yes, there are three different age-related pricing models that Medicare Supplement Insurance companies use to determine their Medigap plan rates in 2023.

 Each type of cost model can affect the average price of a given Medigap plan.